Cedrus

-Cedrus, with the common English name cedar, is a genus of coniferous trees in the plant family Pinaceae (subfamily Abietoideae).
+Cedrus is a small genus in the pine family, Pinaceae (subfamily Abietoideae), consisting of 1-3 species of coniferous trees known in English as cedars.
 They are native to the mountains of the western Himalayas and the Mediterranean region at high altitudes.
 The trees grow tall with a cylindrical trunk and a wide leafy crown.
 The cones are erect; the leaves grow in tufts of 15–45 needle leaves, which can be bright green or blue-green with a waxy coat.
 When the cones are mature, they disintegrate to release the seeds, which are winged.
 Both pollen and seeds are wind-dispersed.

-Cedars are often planted as ornamental trees in parks and large gardens, while others are grown as bonsai.
+Cedars are often grown as bonsai.
 Cedar wood and cedarwood oil are naturally repellent to moths, and have an attractive, long-persistent scent.

 Etymology

-The generic name Cedrus derives from Old English ceder, from the Latin word cedrus.
+The English name derives from Old English ceder, from Latin cedrus, used for the genus.
 This in turn is derived from Greek κέδρος kédros, meaning cedar or juniper.
 Species of both trees are native to the area where Greek language and culture originated, though as the word kédros does not seem to be derived from any of the languages of the Middle East, it has been suggested the word may originally have applied to Greek species of juniper and was later adopted for species now classified in the genus Cedrus because of their aromatic woods.
 The name was similarly applied to citron: the word citrus is derived from the same root.
 As a loan word in English, cedar had become fixed to its biblical sense of Cedrus by the time of its first recorded usage in 1000 CE.